I

 As long as the Irish water spaniel gets enough exercise during the day, it will be easy to train.
 They are eager to make their owner happy, and they like to work hard to show their intelligence.
 The sessions should be fun and engaging, and they will respond to positive reinforcement throughout the training.

-This dog is so loving and obedient that it is often trained as a therapy or assistance dog.
+This dog is loving and obedient, and some have been trained as therapy or assistance dogs.

 Exercise